bigkorupto/mammad-kabiri-uniqa/README.md

 "No computer.
 No books.
 Do you copy?
 This is private property you're stealing!
 I send you the police.
 Your book pick up is called off", and the call is over.

+  o o o

+In February Pre-Corona / Covid-19 Mammad Kabiri sends out an email to all coders about the latest change to the Microsoft Windows 10 office desktop.

+Mammad Kabiri is a proud member of the (career boosting) working group responsible to manage the world's most secure Microsoft Windows desktop - as advertised by the companies' service arm in trade magazines in Austria - that can be summed up:  "No rights.
+No downloads.
+No installations.
+No container.
+No code."

+Before:  If you are a priviledged coder you are granted privilege access to a "magic" network share drive.
+In this "magic" network share drive you can download / upload programs for installation on your secure desktop.

+If you were lucky that round-about way was the only way to get programs needed for work installed on your secure desktop -
+- with a here be dragons warning that the "magic" net share installation may work or may not - you are on your own, please do NOT ask for any support or help.

+After:  Policy change!
+The full-time on-staff security team has been watching this "magic" network share drive for a long time with big, big worries.

+Going forward the priviledged coders have no longer write access to the "magic" network share drive.
+If you want to try your luck on installing a program that you think you need for work you can now download / upload programs to a new "inbox" network share drive.

+Once a week the security staff tries to have a looksie and if it is your lucky day will move the programm for installation to the "magic" network share drive.

+I talk to and send a mail to Mammad Kabiri in protest (and cancel my upcoming in two weeks in-house coding workshop for the coder colleagues that I volunteered no less - without installations to get started what can I do?
+No code is the future of software.).

+Mammad Kabiri's answer summed up:  Please, shut up.
+You can leave any time.
+The sooner the better.
+Thank you!
+I canceled your room booking and workshop event!

 To be continued...